djangoliv/eswap/README.md

 	(require 'eswap-mode)

 To start eswap-mode

     (deswap-mode t) or M-x eswap-mode

 eswap-mode is buffer local, so hook it up

     (add-hook 'python-mode-hook 'eswap-mode)

 Or use the global mode to activate it in all buffers.

     (eswap-global-mode t)

-eswap stores a list `eswap-except-modes` of modes in which `eswap-mode` should not be activated in (note, only if you use the global mode) because of conflicting use.
+eswap-mode stores a list `eswap-except-modes` of modes in which `eswap-mode` should not be activated in (note, only if you use the global mode) because of conflicting use.

 You can add new except modes: